Skip to main content

 History Logs

 History Logs allow you to view a history of changes made by admins in the admin console.
-Logs are available for orders, speakers, ticket settings, and badge designer setting changes.
+Logs are available for orders, sessions, speakers, ticket settings, and badge designer setting changes.

 Order History Log